corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

    ```

 2. Use the Corda CLI to generate DML files for creating the database tables to use for each of the `crypto`, `config`, and `rbac` components.
-If the schemas are not specified, then the tables will be created in the default schema and the next steps in this procedure will need updating to reflect this.

-{{< note >}}

-Corda 5 no longer forces users to use any schema.
-You can choose your own schema names, or even use the public schema
-(most useful where there are multiple databases in use, for example, one for RBAC, one for CRYPTO, and so on).
-If you do want to use specific schemas, you have to provide those or the tool assumes that you want to use the public schema.

-{{</ note >}}

 The following command specifies that the `CONFIG`, `RBAC` and `CRYPTO` schema should be used for the corresponding components and generates the files in the directory `/tmp/db`:

    {{< tabs name="DML">}}